hghcomphys/hghcomphys.github.io/_posts/2021-05-30-raspi-cluster.md

 ---
-title: "Setup a Raspberry-Pi HPC Cluster"
+title: "How to Setup a Raspberry-Pi HPC Cluster"
 categories:
   - High-performance computing
 tags: